Edible plant · roots bulbs

 Care notes

-An aquatic crop grown in waterlogged conditions, well-suited to aquaponics integration.
-Grow in large, shallow containers (30 cm wide, 1520 cm deep) filled with waterlogged substrate (clay loam, aquatic planting soil) and 510 cm of standing water above the substrate surface.
-EC 1.5-2.5 mS/cm (the water surrounding the containers). pH 6.0-7.0.
-Temperature: 2532°C (tropical; the corms form as days shorten in autumn, similar to oca).
-Full sun (DLI 18-25 mol/m2/day).
-Plant corms or divisions in spring.
-The rush-like stems grow throughout summer.
-Corms form at the tips of underground stolons in autumn.
-Harvest by digging through the waterlogged substrate in late autumn, feeling for the small, round corms.
-Yields: 0.52 kg per container.
-Peel the brown skin to reveal white flesh.
-Eat raw (sliced, crispy, mildly sweet) or add to stir-fries, salads, or dim sum fillings.
-The crunch of a fresh water chestnut is incomparably superior to the canned product.
+An aquatic crop grown in waterlogged conditions, well suited to aquaponics integration.
+Grow in large, shallow containers (30 cm wide, 1520 cm deep) of waterlogged substrate (clay loam or aquatic planting soil) with 510 cm of standing water above the surface.
+EC 1.5-2.5 mS/cm (of the surrounding water). pH 6.0-7.5.
+Temperature: 1832°C (tropical; corms form as days shorten in autumn, similar to oca).
+Full sun (DLI 15-22 mol/m2/day).
+Plant corms or divisions in spring; the rush-like stems grow through summer and corms form at the tips of underground stolons in autumn.
+Harvest by digging through the waterlogged substrate in late autumn, feeling for the small round corms, with yields of 0.52 kg per container.
+Peel the brown skin to reveal white flesh and eat raw, sliced and crisp, or add to stir-fries, salads and dim sum fillings; fresh water chestnut is far crunchier than the canned product.

 Further reading